 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mommies and daddies into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among children under five each year in the USA.
+The CDC reported that RSV leads to an average of 57,527 hospitalizations among children under five each year in the USA.
 So what can you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or aggravated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+Additionally, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutant substances (cleaning products, inadequately maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant substances (cleaning agents, inadequately maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)

-So all this data – what does it mean?
+So all this data – so what?
 What do you do?
 How can you make sure you and your children aren’t breathing adulterated, disease-inducing air?

 Luckily, there are options.

 Have you ever been mad and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the door of a refrigerator and had your thirst immediately quenched?
 That’s the filter.
 Filters keep toxicity in check and avoid annoying outcomes.
 You filter your words for peace, you filter your water for health, why wouldn’t you filter your air?